Emeka Ihedioha: Political career

-He was removed from office on January 14, 2020 by a Supreme Court judgement.
+He was removed from office on 14 January 2020 by a Supreme Court judgment.

+On 23 April 2024, Ihedioha resigned from Peoples Democratic Party (PDP).

 Legislative activities

-Between 2003 and 2007, he served as Chair, House Committee on Marine Transport.
+Between 2003 and 2007, he served as Chair of the House Committee on Marine Transport.
 Ihedioha is credited with passing key bills that allowed for increased participation of Nigeria in that sector.
 These laws are: